To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out above 30 and 50 moving averages, which indicates the likelihood of continued growth in the euro in the short term.
+Trading is carried out in the area of 30 and 50 moving averages, which indicates a slowdown in the bull market in the short term.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.